Dutchosintguy/Blackfriday-Deals-2020/README.md

 > **Link:** https://www.maltego.com/

-> **What:** 50% off discount for all purchase of the Maltego Pro subscription on the web shop, discount code: (To be announced)
+> **What:** 50% off discount for all purchase of the Maltego Pro subscription on the web shop, discount code: maltego@blackfriday

 **Protonmail / ProtonVPN deal:**